Escape the 9-5 and Start a WordPress Blog on Bluehost That Pays You to Live the Life You Want

 Don’t forget to add images to your blog (an absolute MUST!).

-And lastly, if you want to grow subscribers and send emails, I highly recommend ConvertKit.
+Lastly, if you want to grow subscribers and send emails, I highly recommend Convertkit.

-I hope you enjoyed my (first) blogging tutorial on how to start a WordPress blog on Bluehost.
+I hope you enjoyed my blogging tutorial on how to start a WordPress blog on Bluehost.

-Remember, if you have any trouble setting up your WordPress blog on Bluehost, or simply have any questions in general, please contact me here or leave a comment below and I’ll be delighted to help.
+Remember, if you have any trouble setting up your WordPress blog on Bluehost, or simply have any questions in general, please contact me here or leave a comment below.
+I’ll be delighted to help.

 Enjoy your new blog and well done!

-It won’t take more than 10 seconds.
+It won’t take more than a few seconds.
 The share buttons are right below: